MicrosoftDocs/cpp-docs/docs/atl/reference/compiler-options-macros.md

 [!code-cpp[NVC_ATL_Utilities#97](../../atl/codesnippet/cpp/compiler-options-macros_1.h)]

-If this `#define` is added, the ATL headers are careful to preserve the state of these warnings so that they are not disabled globally (or if the user explicitly disables individual warnings, not to enable them).
+If this `#define` is added, the ATL headers are careful to preserve the state of these warnings so that they're not disabled globally (or if the user explicitly disables individual warnings, not to enable them).

 New projects have this `#define` set in *pch.h* (*stdafx.h* in Visual Studio 2017 and earlier) by default.